-Litchfield National Park, Northern Territory
+Litchfield National Park

 Stargaze late into the night on a camping adventure in Litchfield National Park.
 Discover cascading waterfalls, dramatic rock formations and stunning vistas.
-Just an hour and a half drive south of Darwin, the rugged sandstone surrounds and vast desert plains will make you feel like you are millions of miles away.
+Just an hour and a half drive south of Darwin, the rugged sandstone surroundings and vast desert plains will make you feel like you are millions of miles away.

 A traditional Tasmanian beach holiday destination, Swansea is home to gorgeous beaches and wild greenery.
-Relax on the secluded beaches and revel in amazing views of the Hazards and the Freycinet Peninsula.
-There are a number of landmarks and heritage walks for history buffs as well as the famous Spiky Bridge, just under two hours’ drive away from Hobart.
+Relax on the secluded beaches and revel in amazing views of the Hazards Mountains and the Freycinet Peninsula.
+There are a number of landmarks and heritage walks for history buffs as well as the famous Spiky Bridge, just under two hours drive away from Hobart.

-Located a two and a half hour drive north of Hobart, Coles Bay is a stunning seaside village overlooking the clear waters of Oyster Bay.
-The town is a great base for exploring Freycinet National Park and the beautiful Wineglass Bay.
-Spend your days swimming, hiking, boating or fishing and camp under the stars to get the full nature experience.
+Located a two and a half-hour drive north of Hobart, Coles Bay is a stunning seaside village overlooking the clear waters of Oyster Bay.
+The town is a great base for hiking through nature: we suggest you explore the Freycinet National Park and the beautiful Wineglass Bay lookout.